Washington State

 - Mount Baker – Mount Baker is considered one of the easier mountains to tackle for novice mountaineers.

-- Mount St Helens – This volcano is famous for its 1980 eruption that caused its crater-shaped top and draws thousands of visitors every year.
+- Mount St Helens – This volcano is famous for its 1980 eruption that caused its crater-shaped top.
+It still draws thousands of visitors every year.

 - Olympic Mountains – Notable peaks in the Olympic Mountain range are the Two Brothers, Mount Olympus, and Hurricane Ridge.